Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis strategy

-The first, `displaced track' search, targets models in which $\Delta m(\chinoonepm,\ninoone)\approx0.3\textrm{--}1~\GeV$, where the dominant decay mode of the charged higgsino is expected to be $\chinoonepm \to \pi^\pm \ninoone$~\cite{pasechnik2009neutralino} and the decay length of this particle is $\mathcal{O}(0.1\text{--}1~\text{mm})$, i.e. well before reaching the ATLAS tracking detector.
+The first, `displaced track' search, targets models in which $\Delta m(\chinoonepm,\ninoone)\approx0.3\textrm{--}1~\GeV$, where the dominant decay mode of the charged higgsino is expected to be $\chinoonepm \to \pi^\pm \ninoone$~\cite{pasechnik2009neutralino} and the decay length of this particle is $\mathcal{O}(0.1\text{--}10~\text{mm})$, i.e. well before reaching the ATLAS tracking detector.
 The charged pions from these decays can be identified as low-transverse-momentum tracks, typically having $\pt<5~\GeV$, with moderately large $|d_0|$ relative to the beam line.
 An example diagram showing $\chinoonepm\ninoone$ production in association with an ISR jet is shown in Figure~\ref{fig:feynman_diagram_DT}, where the \chinoonepm decays into a charged pion and the \ninoone LSP.
-The displaced track search leverages two fully connected neural networks to discriminate between the signal and SM background processes.
-The first network uses tracking information to identify tracks that are consistent with arising from the decay of a moderately long-lived \chinoonepm, while the second network uses event-level information such as the jet kinematics and missing transverse momentum to provide additional discriminating power.
+The displaced track search leverages two fully connected NNs to discriminate between the signal and SM background processes.
+The first network uses event-level information such as the jet kinematics and missing transverse momentum, while the second network uses tracking information to identify tracks that are consistent with arising from the decay of a moderately long-lived \chinoonepm, providing additional discriminating power.
 The output scores of these networks are used to define the analysis regions, as described in Section~\ref{sec:selection_DT}.
-The estimate of the SM backgrounds, which are largely represented by $Z(\to\nu\bar{\nu})+\text{jets}$ and $W^\pm(\to\tau^\pm\nu_\tau)+\text{jets}$ processes, is performed using simulation, with the normalisations of the dominant backgrounds being constrained in dedicated control regions, as described in Section~\ref{sec:background_DT}.
+The estimate of the SM backgrounds, which are largely represented by $Z(\to\nu\bar{\nu})+\text{jets}$ and $W^\pm(\to\tau^\pm\nu_\tau)+\text{jets}$ processes, is performed using simulation, with the normalisations of the dominant backgrounds being constrained in control regions, as described in Section~\ref{sec:background_DT}.